scottrlarson/profession/content/publications/publication-scam-avoidance.md

 ### Call-based Scams

-The trick to handling inbound call scams is to realize that, under most circumstances, obtaining computer support requires that you initiate the contact by your own means.
-When you receive an unsolicited call, claiming to be from any legitimate establishment with the intent to offer you any kind of support, hang up.
+The trick to **handling inbound call scams** is to realize that, under most circumstances, obtaining computer support requires that you initiate the contact by your own means.
+When you receive an unsolicited call from an unknown agent, claiming to be from any legitimate establishment with the intent to offer you any kind of support, hang up.
 It's that simple.
 Remember to maintain awareness of your decision-making psychology and don't put yourself into situations that cause you to make snap decisions.

-Do not make outbound calls from any error or warning message that appears on your screen.
+**Do not make outbound calls** from any error or warning message that appears on any of your devices.
 Remember the 3 indicators of a social engineering attack: **Urgency**, **Pressure**, and **Illusion of Authority**.
+If you need assistance, break away from the task at hand and ask a trusted person instead of blindly following a path that is laid out for you.

 ### Email-based Scams